crea28/sysadmin/README.md

 #### check_rbt_queue.sh
 	(used with sudo) check the number of message in specifics rabbitmq queues

+#### check_cpu.sh
+	check the cpu load.
+Warning end critical tresholds can be modified into the script

 - **scripts :** contains files personnal scripts and files can be used for backups and sysadmin